Mjz86/c_colon/mcc.md

-  with current debugger technology, if the context-type satisfied the debugging concept,  the compiler will make code much less optimized, will do little use of  cache friendly reordering , and will implicitly  ( through reflection) give the context-type very granular information using implicit calls providing reflection information and dynamic information , most values will be lifted to stack for traceability,  this is extremely slow , and thats the reason that it only happens in scopes where context-type is mandating it , this can help separate the binary debug vs release building model into function by function or module by module debugging
+  with current debugger technology, if the context-type satisfied the debugging concept,  the compiler will make code much less optimized, will do little use of  cache friendly reordering , and will implicitly  ( through reflection) give the context-type very granular information using implicit calls providing reflection information and dynamic information , most values will be lifted to stack for traceability,  this is extremely slow , and that's the reason that it only happens in scopes where context-type is mandating it , this can help separate the binary debug vs release building model into function by function or module by module debugging